casp3r0x0/VernamCyipher/README.md

-# VernamCyipher
+# VernamCipher
-Vernam Cyipher encrypt and  decrypt in python
+Vernam Cipher encrypt and  decrypt in python
 the output is in  Hex